-This boiler is designed for use as part of a sealed water central heating system with fully pumped circulation.
+This boiler is designed to provide central heating from a sealed water system with a fully indirect cylinder, pumped circulation.
 The pump, expansion vessel and associated safety devices are all fitted within the boiler.
-The optional integral programmer is designed for both simple operation and maximum control.
+The integral programmer is designed for both simple operation and maximum control.
 Once the controls are set the boiler will operate automatically.